On Second Thought

 Designing for Integrity

-This week, identify one recurring pressure point inside your leadership environment — a meeting cadence, a decision norm, an availability expectation, an incentive structure.
+This week, identify one recurring pressure point inside your leadership environment — a meeting cadence, a decision norm, an availability expectation, or an incentive structure.